 Many have dared to hike these waterfalls although it is extremely dangerous and have left there to be tragic incidents in the past.

-The main Manoa Falls is a true gift to Hawaii, a perfect morning hike, and a must for visitors.
+Main Manoa Falls is a true gift to Hawaii, a perfect morning hike, and a must for visitors.
 A personal favorite of our 6 beautiful hikes on Oahu for beginners.

 2. Crouching Lion Hike